ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Agenda.md

 # Stetch goals
  - Same activities, but in GCP
  - Azure Lighthouse?
 Might be too much for this, so just have  some knowledge point about it
- - Automation with Azure automation?
+ - Automation with Azure automation? for deployng Defender for servers?
  - Defender for SQL
    - Microsoft Defender for Cloud PoC Series - Microsoft Defender for SQL
  - Azure Key Vault + Azure Arc with non-Azure servers